 Medical Requirements

-Cruise contracts may also include medical requirements for passengers, such as vaccination or travel health insurance.
+Cruise contracts may outline medical requirements such as:

 Limitations of Liability